will-moore/omero-mapr/README.rst

-Finally, we can add a map annotation to an Image that is in a Screen -> Plate -> Well hierarchy.
-This uses the OMERO `Python API <https://docs.openmicroscopy.org/latest/omero/developers/Python.html>`_ to add a map annotation corresponding to the configuration above:
+Finally, we can add a map annotation to an Image that is in a Screen -> Plate -> Well or Project -> Dataset -> Image hierarchy.
+This code uses the OMERO `Python API <https://docs.openmicroscopy.org/latest/omero/developers/Python.html>`_ to add a map annotation corresponding to the configuration above:

 ::